 Oberbärgli and along the lake.

-A narrow mountain path offers a perfect
+A narrow mountain path offers a

-perfect view of the Oeschinensee.
+breathtaking view of the

-The mountain hike is for experienced hikers,
+Oeschinensee.
+The mountain hike is

-mountain hikers with a head for heights
+for experienced hikers with a head for heights

-To the SAC Fründenhütte (I) via
+To the SAC-Fründenhütte (I) via

 Underbärgli, lower Fründschnuer.